chrisbinnie/linux-server-security/index.md

 **Expert Linux and Cloud Security Resources**

-Visit [Chris Binnie Cybersecurity](https://www.chrisbinnie.co.uk) for expert insights and practical guides on cybersecurity, container security, and infrastructure hardening.
+Visit [Chris Binnie - Cybersecurity Consultant](https://www.chrisbinnie.co.uk) for expert insights and practical guides on cybersecurity, container security, and infrastructure hardening.

 *Author of container security and Linux hardening books, with extensive experience in enterprise security implementations.*